Weather in Spain in January

 January sits firmly in Spain’s low season, which means even majorly popular tourist destinations like Madrid, Barcelona and Seville will be less crowded.

-All the better for visiting galleries, museums and historic sites — queues will be rare and, once inside, you’ll be able to take your time.
+All the better for visiting galleries, museums and historic sites — lines will be rare and, once inside, you’ll be able to take your time.

-Understandably, though, ski resorts and winter holiday destinations in the Pyrenees are likely to be at their busiest in January, so it’s best to book early.
+Understandably, though, ski resorts and winter vacation destinations in the Pyrenees are likely to be at their busiest in January, so it’s best to book early.

-When it comes to costs, you can expect to pay a less for flights and accommodation in January, especially once the New Year holiday has well and truly passed.
+When it comes to costs, you can expect to pay a less for flights and accommodation in January, especially once the New Year vacation has well and truly passed.

 On a budget?
 Find out about fab free things to do in Madrid, and Barca’s best things to do for FREE!